Best Wireless Keyboard of 2021

 Analysis and Test Results

-We connected each of the ten keyboards to three different devices: a laptop, a tablet, and a smartphone (if applicable).
+We connected each of the nine keyboards to three different devices: a laptop, a tablet, and a smartphone (if applicable).
 We measured the distances the keyboards could work from to see how strong their Bluetooth connectivity was.
-We left them on for days in a row to see how much of their battery depleted, tested to see if there was any lag time in typing, assessed how comfortable they were to type on and even typed out each review using the specific keyboard mentioned.
+We left them on for days in a row to see how much of their battery depleted, tested to see if there was any lag time in typing, assessed how comfortable they were to type on, and even typed out each review using the specific keyboard mentioned.

 To test connectivity, we first wanted to assess how easily each keyboard connected to our devices.
 Then we examined if there was any lag time in typing, if they went into sleep mode, how quickly they woke up, and from how far away they could be used.